mason-krause/wetrade/README.rst

 Other info
 -------------

 ``wetrade`` was initially designed to run headlessly and has built-in handling for most expected brokerage, server, and API errors.
+This and the majority of other ``wetrade`` functionality is entirely optional to use, and our modular structure allows you to utilize as much or as little of the library as you'd like.
 Our goal is to consistently add new functionality to support additional use cases.
-If you have any comments or suggestions for new features, don't hesitate to create an issue or reach out to `wetrade.inbox@gmail.com <mailto:wetrade.inbox@gmail.com>`__.
+If you have any comments or suggestions for new features, don't hesitate to create an issue or reach out to: `wetrade.inbox@gmail.com <mailto:wetrade.inbox@gmail.com>`__.

 **Disclaimer:** *wetrade is an unofficial API library and comes with no warranty